LeeAnnEditor/o365hq/blog/Microsoft Defender Advanced Threat Protection.md

 SecOps user can view activities that are currently active/in progress, as well as expired and completed activities.
-The Software Inventory area of Threat & Vulnerability Management (TVM) provides visibility into all the 1st and 3rd party software installed across all devices in the company.
+The Software Inventory area of Threat & Vulnerability Management (TVM) provides visibility into all the first- and third-party software installed across all devices in the company.

-Also, the SecOps user can drill down into any of the software products listed in the software inventory for a detailed full overview of this software and its related TVM data -- security recommendations, related vulnerabilities, version distribution, missing security updates (KBs), and more.
+Also, the SecOps user can drill down into any of the software products listed in the software inventory for a full, detailed overview of this software and its related TVM data -- security recommendations, related vulnerabilities, version distribution, missing security updates (KBs), and more.

-This page provides all available data related to the vulnerabilities that software is introducing into the company, their exposure impact and related security recommendations.
+This page provides all available data related to the vulnerabilities that software is introducing into the company, their exposure impact, and related security recommendations.

-The machine page in MDATP has been enriched with TVM data, providing full vulnerability context for the machine entity -- security recommendations, software vulnerabilities, software inventory and overall exposure level.
+The machine page in MDATP has been enriched with TVM data, providing full vulnerability context for the machine entity -- security recommendations, software vulnerabilities, software inventory, and overall exposure level.

 ![](https://o365hq.com/images/755.png)

-This enrichment serves both the SecOps, as well as SecOps, who can now easily see any gaps in a machine's defenses while investigating an alert and gain insights into possible weaknesses that were exploited by an attacker.
+This enrichment serves the SecOps, who can now easily see any gaps in a machine's defenses while investigating an alert and gaining insights into possible weaknesses that were exploited by an attacker.

-The *Weaknesses* page is essentially a knowledge base listing all the vulnerabilities (CVEs) that are known to TVM -- both CVEs that apply to your organization at this time, as well as those that aren't.
-The SecOps team is interested to understand how exposed the organization is to a specific CVE -- so this is the place to review it.
+The *Weaknesses* page is essentially a knowledge base listing all the vulnerabilities (CVEs) that are known to TVM -- both CVEs that apply to your organization at this time, and those that aren't.
+The SecOps team is interested in understanding how exposed the organization is to a specific CVE -- so this is the place to review it.

 For each vulnerability, the SecOps user can view the severity using the *Common Vulnerability Scoring System (CVSS)* rating.
-This includes the *Vulnerability description* for the CVE.
-As well as its prevalence within the organization, any related software, or a corresponding breach.
-The SecOps user can also review the Vulnerability details which include detailed information on severity, age, and any known related software.
-The SecOps team has access to detailed *Threat insights*, which includes Information relating to the threat landscape for this vulnerability, such as public exploits, exploit kits.
+This includes the *Vulnerability description* for the CVE, as well as its prevalence within the organization, any related software, or a corresponding breach.
+The SecOps user can also review the vulnerability details, which include detailed information on severity, age, and any known related software.
+The SecOps team has access to detailed *Threat insights*, which includes information relating to the threat landscape for this vulnerability, such as public exploits and exploit kits.

-Also, with endpoint management -- you have detailed data as an exportable list on any *Exposed machines* exposed to this vulnerability from within the organization.
+Also, with endpoint management, you have detailed data as an exportable list on any *Exposed machines* exposed to this vulnerability from within the organization.